 The more frothy you whisk your eggs, the fluffier your kugel will be.
 I used 4 eggs in this recipe.
 If you like a more custardy kugel, use as many as 6 eggs.
 Just whisk them until very frothy.

-- Pour whisked eggs into onions and mix well.
+Pour in the whisked eggs and mix together.

 Carefully remove preheating hot baking dish from the oven and pour kugel mixture into pan.